Raoul1808/DynamicTrackSpeed/README.md

 ## Integration tool

-Due to SpinShare uploading limitations, you can integrate the speed triggers directly in your SRTB by using a convenient little tool you can find with the mod download.
+Due to SpinShare uploading limitations, you can integrate the speed triggers directly in your SRTB by using a convenient little tool you can find on its [separate repository](https://github.com/Raoul1808/srtb-integration-program).

 The tool is rather self-explanatory.
 You can integrate your speeds file in your chart or extract an existing chart's speeds file in case you want to analyze the speed triggers.